 Curious about bike share but not ready to make a membership commitment?
 One-day passes are the way to go.
 For just $8.00 you can get a one-day pass for an unlimited number of 30-minute trips.
 Click here for more information.

 About the Bikes

 Hubway bikes are easy, fun and safe to use and ride.
 They are step-thru frames, have 3 speeds, front and rear flashing LED lights and a handy front rack.
 Hubway bikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.

 Bike Sharing Stations

 Bike sharing stations are generally located on the street, on the sidewalk, or in a public plaza and are placed in active spaces throughout the city.
-A standard station will consist of 19 bike docking stations and 10 bikes.
+A standard station consists of 19 bike docking stations and 10 bikes.
 The stations are solar powered and also include a kiosk for purchases and a two-sided information panel with maps and instructions.